pradyungn/pradyun./posts/minvim.md

 ## Plugins!
 Plugins - the things that take the normally Vim even more powerful than you could imagine.
-While the language-related plugins tend to be managed by coc.nvim (not covered in this already long guide), we're going to use Vim-Plug to manage all of the plugins that modify, add, and improve behaviors in Vim.
+While the language-related plugins tend to be managed by coc.nvim, there are lots of other great plugins to consider as well.
+However, that's a topic to be discussed in a future article.